WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

     non_neg_integer().
 ```

 Constructors follow.
-Note that all integers larger than 8 bits are encoded in little endian byte order.
+Note that all integers larger than 8 bits are encoded in big endian byte order.

 ```erlang
 -spec frame(iodata()) -> iolist().